TheDramaticSoul/StudyBear/README.md

 Study Bear - Mobile Social application and server backend for grouping study partners together
-Copyright (C) 2016 Jeremy Scott, Darcie Odom, Chad Reynolds
+Copyright (C) 2016 Naveen Dabas, Ganesh Verma, Vishal Gahlot

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by